jarmokivekas/tuamk-thesis/doc/main.md

-Sensing applications can be either generalized or designed for a specific type of transmission, in order to monitor the use of particular of a radio system.
+Sensing applications can be either generalized or designed for a specific transmission type, to monitor the use of particular of a radio system.
 Energy detection, autocorrelation, and correlation distance based system are generalized techniques for determining occupancy.
-A system-specific monitoring application may be able to provide more useful information about the use of a spectral band compared to a general solution by demodulating and decoding signals in order to determine eg. how many timeslots are used in a time-domain multiplexed communications network.
-Having free timeslots available means, that while the band is technically occupied, there is still additional throughput capacity available in the network.\cite{hoyhtya16}
+A system-specific monitoring application may be able to provide more useful information about the use of a spectral band compared to a general solution by demodulating and decoding signals to determine eg. the number of timeslots used in a time-domain multiplexed communications network.
+Having free timeslots available means, that while the band is technically occupied, there is still throughput capacity available in the network.\cite{hoyhtya16}